 Notebook Application Configuration Bioconductor R/Bioconductor Convert_Loom_to_Seurat R/Bioconductor Pegasus Pegasus (community-maintained environment) Scanpy R/Bioconductor Seurat R/Bioconductor

-- Select the Create custom environment
+- At the bottom of the dialogue box, select Create custom environment

 - Based on Step 1 above, select the appropriate option from the Application configuration drop-down

 For example, if using the Bioconductor notebook, select the R/Bioconductor configuration.